Scrum Events #2 Sprint Planning

 - Sprint Planning is time-boxed to 8 hours per monthly Sprint.

-- The inputs to the Sprint Planning are: projected capacity, velocity and the latest increment.
+- The inputs to the Sprint Planning can be: projected capacity, velocity and their Definition of Done.

-- It is important to discuss how the Development Team will be working during the Sprint - all technical aspects: tools, boards, communication etc.
+- It is important for Developers to discuss how they will be working during the Sprint - all technical aspects: tools, boards, communication etc.

-- The Development Team should estimate how much effort is required to complete Product Backlog Items/ user stories selected for the Sprint.
+- Developers can estimate during the meeting (or during Backlog Refinement) how much effort is required to complete Product Backlog Items selected for the Sprint.